Neil Astley writes…

 My aim has always been to publish as wide a range as possible of contemporary poetry by all kinds of writers, in so doing bringing more readers to modern poetry.
 After starting off by publishing mainly new or neglected poets from northern England, I broadened the programme to include leading poets from America, the Caribbean and Europe, alongside new and established poets from all parts of Britain and Ireland, ranging from modernists like Basil Bunting, J.H.
 Prynne and Roy Fisher to performance poets John Agard and Benjamin Zephaniah, plus virtually every style of modern poetry in between.
 I’m very much against narrowness in poetry publishing: I believe that there’s good work across the board, from the traditional to the avant-garde, and so I am to publish the best work from all the different areas of contemporary poetry.

 I’ve taken a pro-active stance in publishing the work of women poets and writers from diverse ethnic and cultural backgrounds not out of political correctness but because I’ve always had two primary concerns as a poetry editor: literary quality and broadening the readership of contemporary poetry, and that involves being responsive to the changing literatures of Britain and other countries.
-And the list which has evolved over four decades is roughly 50:50 male: female.
-This is unusual but it shouldn’t be.
+And so the list which evolved over four decades became roughly 50:50 male: female (although latterly it has shifted to 70:30 female:male) and 14% BAME in response to the quality of work taken on.

 Anthologies have played a key role here.
 When I first had the idea for Staying Alive, it was for a diverse and lively book to introduce new readers to contemporary poetry as well as to show existing poetry readers a wider range of poetry from around the world than is generally available from British poetry publishers.
-Staying Alive was published in 2002, and there are now three volumes in what has become the Staying Alive trilogy: the sequel, Being Alive, came out in 2004, and a companion anthology, Being Human, followed in 2011.
-In 2013 I produced Essential Poems from the Staying Alive Trilogy, a selection of 100 poems from the 1500 in the trilogy; in April 2015 this became the first poetry anthology to be selected for World Book Night, when 12,500 copies were given away free, part of a promotion organised by the Reading Agency aimed at reaching the 35% of the adult population that doesn’t read for pleasure.
+Staying Alive was published in 2002, and there are now four volumes in what has become the Staying Alive series: the sequel, Being Alive, came out in 2004; a companion anthology, Being Human, followed in 2011; and most recently, a fourth anthology, Staying Human, in 2020.
+In 2012 I produced Essential Poems from the Staying Alive Trilogy, a selection of 100 poems from the 1500 in the first three volumes; in April 2015 this became the first poetry anthology to be selected for World Book Night, when 12,500 copies were given away free, part of a promotion organised by the Reading Agency aimed at reaching the 35% of the adult population that doesn’t read for pleasure.

 Staying Alive became Britain’s biggest selling poetry book of the decade, but it wasn’t a one-off phenomenon for Bloodaxe.
 In any year I will be working with our poets on their latest collections, or on selecteds and collecteds, as well as with the new poets on their debut volumes, but at the same time we will be researching and trying out new ways to take contemporary poetry to a broader audience.